SusantoMandal/java11-module-spi/README.md

 # Maven project for Module with SPI

-This is a maven project which uses modules to communicate  with each other.
+This is a maven project which uses modules to communicate  with each other and implement SPI (Service Provider Interface).

 ## Getting Started